THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 By not negotiating a job offer, you are leaving thousands of dollars on the table!
 Think of what you could do with the extra money.
-By simply getting a $2,500 raise (which isn’t out of the question) you could bring in close to $100 more per paycheck.
+By simply getting a $2,500 raise (which isn’t out of the question), you could bring in close to $100 more per paycheck.

-The Importance Of Negotiating A Job Offer
+The Importance of Negotiating a Job Offer

 As I mentioned earlier, the main reason you want to negotiate your starting salary is for higher earnings down the road.
 Let’s look at an example to see just how this plays out in real life.

 You earn a 3% raise each year for the next 5 years.
-After 5 years, your annual salary is $39,393.
-This is an increase of over $4,000 in those 5 years.
-You went from earning $1,346 per paycheck to earning $1,515 per paycheck, an increase of more than $150 per paycheck.
+After 5 years, your annual salary is $39,393, an increase of over $4,000.
+You went from earning $1,346 to $1,515 per paycheck, an increase of more than $150 per paycheck.

 I’m sure anyone reading this would be happy with this scenario.

-But let’s say you negotiated your job offer and earned a 5% increase to your starting salary.
-You are going to start off making $36,750 and will earn a 3% raise each year for the next 5 years.
-After 5 years, your annual salary is $41,362.
-This is an increase of $4,600 in those 5 years.
+But let’s say you negotiate your job offer and earn a 5% increase in your starting salary.
+You start off making $36,750 and earn a 3% raise each year for the next 5 years.
+After 5 years, your annual salary is $41,362, an increase of $4,600.

-You went from earning $1,413 per paycheck to earning $1,591 per paycheck, an increase of over $175 per paycheck.
+You went from earning $1,413 to $1,591 per paycheck, an increase of over $175 per paycheck.

-After 10 years, by negotiating your job offer, you end up making $20,000 more in total salary!
+By negotiating your job offer, you make $20,000 more in total salary after 10 years!
 If you keep working this same job, you will continue to earn more money every single year until you quit, and if you decide to do so after 10 or even 5 years, you will start off earning more money in your new job.

 Salary Negotiation Tactics